 Cinque Terre is an idyllic coastal area of the Italian Riviera, 170 kilometers from Florence.
 This region encompasses five picturesque villages, perched on impressive cliffs: Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore.

-The Cinque Terre area is easily accessible from Florence and there are organized tours that take you there and back on the same day.
-I have selected the ones I think are the most complete here:
+The Cinque Terre area is easily accessible from Florence and there are organized tours that get you there and back in the same day.

 What is included in this tour

-4. Private day trip to Cinque Terre with visit to Manarola, Vernazza and Corniglia
+Private tour of Cinque Terre with visit to Manarola, Vernazza and Corniglia

-Enjoying the most beautiful villages of Cinque Terre more exclusively is also possible, with this private tour from Florence to Cinque Terre.
-A private vehicle will pick you up at your hotel in Florence and take you to discover the wonders of Manarola, Vernazza, and Corniglia.
-Along the way, you will make a stop to see the famous marble quarries of Carrara.
+Enjoy the most beautiful villages of Cinque Terre in a more exclusive way is also possible, with this private tour from Florence to Cinque Terre.
+A private vehicle will pick you up from your hotel in Florence and take you to discover the wonders of Manarola, Vernazza and Corniglia.
+Along the way you will make a stop to see the famous Carrara marble quarries.

 Why I like this tour